hitchhicker007/review-labeling-api/README.md

 ## Getting Started

-- run flask app
+- run app.py file, this will start a server on your local machine
-- make post request on " /predict " end point with required data
+- make post request on " localhost/predict " end point with required data

 ## Project Admin